You want smart political talk without the meltdowns?

 Appoint a second special counsel to look into this, to look into Peter Strzok, Bruce Orr, everything else we've learned in the last several weeks.

-Yes, Congressman, and uh I can assure you that I consider it very important to make sure the thorough review is done.
+Yes, Congressman, and I can assure you that I consider it very important to make sure the thorough review is done.

 That's how we found those text messages as part of that review.

-Let me you've said you've given that answer like 15 times.
+You've given that answer like 15 times.

 Let me ask you this.